Iran's Khamenei blames Gulf Arab states for military parade attack

 Last year, in the first deadly assault claimed by Islamic State in Tehran, 18 people were killed at the parliament and mausoleum of Ayatollah Ruhollah Khomeini, founder of the Islamic Republic.

-Reporting by Dubai newsroom, additional reporting by Bozorgmehr Sharafedin, Parisa Hafezi, Babak Dehghanpisheh and Steve Holland; editing by Mark Heinrich and Gareth Jones
+Reporting by Dubai newsroom, additional reporting by Bozorgmehr Sharafedin, Parisa Hafezi, Babak Dehghanpisheh, Steve Holland and Sami Aboudi; editing by Gareth Jones and Sandra Maler